 For more local fun, shop the online storefronts of local businesses here.

 Get creative in the kitchen with help from the New Orleans Culinary & Hospitality Institute.
-With Cooking in Quarantine, chefs from the culinary school will come to you live via Zoom and teach you how to whip up a quick meal from your quarantine pantry.
+With NOCHI Together Virtual Cooking Class, chefs from the culinary school will come to you live via Zoom and teach you how to whip up a quick meal from your quarantine pantry.
 They’ll help you plan healthful and flavorful meals, put your kids to work in the kitchen, or just master that technique you've always wanted to learn.
 Tune in on Tuesdays and Thursdays at 5 p.m.
 CST.
-NOCHI asks for donations in lieu of a fee.

 Take a Virtual Tour